newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 With Node.js `npm install http-server -g` then `http-server html/build/dist` and browse at <http://localhost:8080>. [docs](https://github.com/indexzero/http-server)

+With PHP you may type `php -S localhost:8000` and browse at <http://localhost:8080>. [docs](http://php.net/manual/en/features.commandline.webserver.php)

 ## Debugging and common problems
 ### Gradle tasks are failing
 If when you invoke gradle, the build or refresh fails to get more information, run the same command again and add the --debug arguments to the command.